cntkillme/C-Challenges/Beginner/Linked List.md

 ## Additional Challenge: Extra Functionality
 You may choose to implement as many of these as you'd like.
+ If the iterator challenge is planned/completed, these functions must not invalidate iterators.

 ```c
 typedef int (*comparator_t)(value_t, value_t);